 Procurement is not just a cost function: it must support the ship-builder’s and future ship-owner’s longer term objectives, such as system interoperability and quality, as well as running and maintenance cost.
 Procurement with MMT in the loop makes it possible for engineering to get involved in the procurement process with their feedback regarding performance, ease of use, compatibility and fit of components and systems.
 With MMT in the loop, vendors will be requested to deliver mathematical models of their components, as well as their control, protection and communication hardware and software.
-They that will then be thoroughly tested and optimized for the best fit for their intended function in the SPS under more than just purchase price criteria
+They can then be thoroughly tested and optimized for the best fit for their intended function in the SPS under more than just purchase price criteria.

 3. Engine room simulation for crew training